 Scuba Diving SafetyMost of the dive sites around the island are suitable for beginner level divers with respect to current and entry/exit points.
 However, some of the more remote sites are recommended for experienced divers only.
 If you have any questions about dive sites, any of our crew are more than happy to review a dive map with you to help you choose dive sites based on your experience level.
 If you and your buddy are going to visit a more remote site, it’s a good idea to be prepared.

 The PADI Rescue Diver course is a great way to learn how to expect the unexpected and we strongly recommend it for independent divers.

 If you’re planning on doing some independent shore diving, we’re sure that like any well prepared diver–you’ll make an emergency plan.
-You can find emergency oxygen and first aid kits at all five of our dive center locations and on our boats.
+You can find emergency oxygen and first aid kits at all seven of our dive center locations and on our boats.
 We also have AEDs at all dive center locations.
 When you check in, we can show you on the island map where the hospital and hyperbaric chambers are.

 For your peace of mind, here are a few important phone numbers and locations that we think that you should know:

 Ambulance: 911 or 912

 San Francisco Hospital: 599-717- 8900 (center of Kralendijk)